ajcutuli/ajcutuli.github.io/_pages/Hawkes_Processes.md

 ## Introduction

 On May 6, 2010, U.S. equity markets experienced a then unprecedented intraday price drop and recovery in what would come to be known as the 2010 Flash Crash.
 Within the five minutes following 2:32 pm EDT, a multi-trillion dollar pullback left the Dow Jones Industrial Average nearly 10\% below its opening price for the day.
-The swift and dramatic drop triggered a half hour of such intense trading volume and market recovery that a 2014 CFTC report would call it “one of the most turbulent periods” in the history of U.S. financial markets\cite{CFTC-Flash-Crash}.
+The swift and dramatic drop triggered a half hour of such intense trading volume and market recovery that a 2014 CFTC report would call it “one of the most turbulent periods” in the history of U.S. financial markets[<sub>[1]</sub>](#ref1).
 On October 15, 2014, the U.S. Treasury market experienced a similarly drastic excitement\cite{UST-Flash}, and on October 7, 2016, the sterling took a 9\% dive against the dollar in Asian markets before recovering most of the loss within minutes\cite{Sterling-Flash}.
 These flash events are a byproduct of modernizing electronic markets, and few traditional models of financial processes account for such acute feedback effects.
 In recent years, however, the Hawkes process has been used to trace these observed phenomena.

 $$
 \begin{align}